apolukhin/apolukhin.github.io/papers/reloc_value_proposal.md

 ### `relocate` constructor

-The idea of the `relocate` constructor is that it ends the lifetime of an initial object, this giving the full power over optimizing the relocation:
+The idea of the `relocate` constructor is that it ends the lifetime of an initial object, thus giving the full power over optimizing the relocation.

 Consider the simplified move constructor of std::unique_ptr: